 She then bows and fades back into the crowd.
 Daenerys later heads west of Qarth, ending up in Meereen.

 A Dance with Dragons

-In Illyrio's manse Tyrion finds wines from Asshai in his stock.
-Illyrio later assures Tyrion that the galley that delivered him to Pentos is on her way to Asshai.
+In Illyrio's manse in Pentos Tyrion Lannister finds wines from Asshai in his stock.
+Illyrio Mopatis later assures Tyrion that the galley that delivered him to Pentos is on her way to Asshai.
 It will be two years before she returns, if the seas are kind.

-At the Wall Melisandre notes that she is stronger here, stronger even than in Asshai.
-She also recalls a lesson she had learned long before Asshai; the more effortless the sorcery appears, the more men fear the sorcerer.
+At the Wall Melisandre notes that she is stronger there, stronger even than in Asshai.
+She also recalls a lesson she had learned long before Asshai - the more effortless the sorcery appears, the more men fear the sorcerer.

 References and Notes